wnbui/my_blog/content/en/posts/static_site.md

 ![Route 53 3](/posts/images/static_site/route_53_3.png "Route 53 3")

 ### 6. Test the website
 <p>Go to your web browser and test your custom domain and subdomain by entering the appropriate URLs.
-Congratulations on deploying a static website to AWS.</p>
+Congratulations on deploying a static website to AWS.</p><br>

 ***

 ## My architecture

-Here is the architecture of my portfolio site.
+<p>Here is the architecture of my portfolio site.</p>

 ![My architecture](/posts/images/static_site/architecture_portfolio.png "My architecture")

 In the future, I will improve upon this architecture by using CodePipePlines, Certificate Manager, and CloudFront.
 AWS [CodePipeline](https://aws.amazon.com/codepipeline/) is a CI/CD service.
 It will automate continuous delivery from GitHub to update my S3 bucket.
 AWS [Cloud Manager](https://aws.amazon.com/certificate-manager/) provisions and manages SSL/TLS certificates for AWS services and connected resources.
 It will enable <code>https://</code> traffic for my site.
 AWS [CloudFront](https://aws.amazon.com/cloudfront/) is a content delivery network (CDN) serice.
 It will speed up my site by making my site files available from data centers around the world.

-I hope you enjoyed this guide as much as I enjoyed learning more AWS.
+I hope you enjoyed this guide as much as I enjoyed learning more about AWS.